 Be inspired.
 Discover wonder.
 Create memories.

 Looking for a unique outing?
-Groups of all types and sizes are invited to visit ASI's awe-inspiring campus, combining the best of old and new.
-See internationally acclaimed exhibitions travelling from the Nordic region as well as work by talented local and regional artists.
+Groups of ten or more people - friends, family, church groups, office or corporate organizations and international travlers - are invited to visit ASI's awe-inspiring campus as part of private special tours.
 Explore Minneapolis’ only castle!
+See acclaimed exhibitions travelling from the Nordic region as well as work by talented local and regional artists.

-To book a group tour or request more information, contact Robert Nicholl, Visitor Services and Volunteer Coordinator, or call (612) 870-3344.
+To book a group tour and request more information, contact Robert Nicholl, Visitor Services and Volunteer Coordinator, or call (612) 870-3344.

 Historic House Tours - The Turnblad Mansion Dream